WalletScrutiny/WalletScrutinyCom/_android/com.inanomo.market.md

 - Since the app was last updated in 2022, we will email at 	info@inanomo.com them to see if they would respond.
 Tentatively, and based on the description, it is possible to designate this as a **custodial** provider.

 **Update:** The email bounced.

+**Update 2023-06-07:** Given that this app doesn't work even if it was updated in 2022, we'll mark it as **defunct** until the provider reaches out to us.